What is Commercial Animation?

 The industry-standard for creating 2D motion graphics is Adobe After Effects.
 The software allows achieving complex motion with precise controls through a powerful suite of keyframing animation features.
 Another reason why After Effects is popular among motion graphics artists is the ability to use the JavaScript programming language within the program for automating tasks.
 2D motion graphics are the primary way small and midsize enterprises (SME) create commercial animation for the web and social media.

 When it comes to 3D motion graphics, however, Cinema 4D is the industry-standard.
 Although 3D motion graphics can be produced using other 3D packages like Maya and Blender, Cinema 4D has specialized tools for Motion Graphics.
-Cinema 4D’s MoGraph are set of various tools including generators, effectors and shaders that enable artists to created 3D motion graphics faster.
-The software seamless integration with Adobe After Effects is also another reason why Cinema 4D is used to create 3D motion graphic commercial animation.
-3D motion graphics are very popular for producing animated commercials for actual physical products.
+Cinema 4D’s MoGraph is are set of various tools, including generators, effectors, and shaders that enable artists to create 3D motion graphics faster.
+The software’s seamless integration with Adobe After Effects is also another reason why Cinema 4D is used to create 3D motion graphic commercial animation.

 2D Commercial Animation